petervansickel/quickstart-ibm-cloud-private/docs/icp-deployment-step-by-step.md

   - The address for this entry would be the public IP address of the master node ELB.
   - The public IP address of the master node ELB can be determined using `nslookup` on the master node ELB host name that is listed in the outputs of the root stack template.

-- A Route53 record is created by the CloudFormation template (the root template) that is an alias that maps the `ClusterCADomain` to the master node ELB public hostname.
+- A Route53 record is created by the CloudFormation template (the root template) that is an alias that maps the `ClusterDNSName` to the master node ELB public hostname.

 ## Sample command line invocations